z3tt/Z3tt/content/post/2020-03-31-corona-deaths.md

 ---
 <font size="-1">Header image by [Giacomo Carra via Unsplash](https://unsplash.com/photos/gf6UDwpl0ac)</font>

-**Coronavirus SARS-CoV-2, COVID-19 or simply Corona&mdash;what started as an epidemic in Wuhan, China has become a global pandemic, leading to hundreds of thousands of infections and thousands of deaths so far, national lockdowns and quarantines of cities, [#stayhome](https://twitter.com/hashtag/stayhome) and [#flattenthecurve](https://twitter.com/hashtag/flattenthecurve) hashtags and obviously a global shortage of toilet paper.**
+**Coronavirus SARS-CoV-2, COVID-19 or simply Corona&mdash;what started as an epidemic in China’s Hubei province has become a global pandemic, leading to hundreds of thousands of infections and thousands of deaths so far, national lockdowns and quarantines of cities, [#stayhome](https://twitter.com/hashtag/stayhome) and [#flattenthecurve](https://twitter.com/hashtag/flattenthecurve) hashtags and obviously a global shortage of toilet paper.**

 When the corona pandemic started, I felt scared, curious and tired at the same time. *Scared as a husband and father* by the impact this virus outbreak might have on our life, in 2020 and way beyond. *Curious as a scientist* who focused his PhD thesis on the spread and persistence of directly transmitted diseases in the context of contact rates and movement.
 And *tired as a data visualization specialist* when I saw a lot of visualizations that were created by persons that neither had the knowledge nor the interest to produce accurate visualizations.
 Back then I decided against creating corona-related data visualizations for several reasons (see below).
 However, I have the feeling that the initial spread of misleading visualizations that either trigger panic or whataboutism is mainly over and we now have a lot of data to base our visualizations on.